 In 2003, the Town of Blacksburg became one of the first municipalities in the Commonwealth of Virginia to implement an Energy Performance Contract to install energy efficient equipment and systems in town facilities.
 This effort included a comprehensive retrofit of all interior lighting systems, the installation of energy efficient HVAC systems and energy management systems, the installation of programmable thermostats, and the installation of LED lights in all traffic signals town wide.

 In 2004, the Town of Blacksburg joined the U.S. Green Building Council to participate in their Leadership in Energy & Environmental Design (LEED) program and enhance the town’s knowledge of green buildings.
-In 2005, the director of public works became a LEED Accredited Professional.
-In 2007, the Blacksburg Town Council approved a plan to renovate the Blacksburg Motor Company building in accordance with LEED green building rating system standards.
+In 2005, the director of public works became a LEED Accredited Professional, and in 2007, the Town developed a policy that all newly constructed or renovated municipal buildings would be done to LEED Silver standards or better.
+Later that same year, the Blacksburg Town Council approved a plan to renovate the Blacksburg Motor Company building in accordance with LEED green building rating system standards.
 This project, which integrated historic preservation with redevelopment of a contaminated brownfield site, attained a LEED Platinum rating upon completion in 2009.